cdlans/java-coding-challenge/README.md

 $ mvn spring-boot:run
 ````

-After running, the project, switch to your browser and hit http://localhost:8080/api/currencies.
-You should see some
+After running, the project, switch to your browser and hit http://localhost:8080/api/v1/currencies.

-demo output.
+Alternatively, you can explore the API using the Swagger UI at http://localhost:8080/swagger-ui/index.html.

 [1] https://start.spring.io/